pragma-/pbot/doc/QuickStart.md

 third parties.
 To use such PBot features, the modules listed in the [`cpanfile`](../cpanfile) file need to be installed.

-This can be a lengthly process as each module may itself have a certain amount of dependencies and sub-dependencies.
+This can be a lengthy process as each module may itself have a certain amount of dependencies and sub-dependencies.
 Perl is an extremely collaborative community!
 Fortunately, you only need to install the CPAN modules once.